triton-inference-server/tutorials/Conceptual_Guide/Part_8-semantic_caching/README.md

 ```

-Finally, we'll add logic to query and update the semantic cache during
+Finally, the patch incorporates logic to query and update the semantic cache
-request processing.
-This ensures that cached responses are efficiently utilized
+during request processing.
+This ensures that cached responses are efficiently
-whenever possible.
+utilized whenever possible.

 ```diff
     async def generate(self, request):